Life of Joseph Smith from 1839 to 1844: Plural marriage

-Revealed to Smith

 The early years in Nauvoo had been a time of comparative peace and economic prosperity, but by mid-1842, Smith was entangled in the conflicts that ended with his death two years later.
 A year previous, Missouri courts had once again tried to extradite him on old charges that stemmed from the Mormon War.
 Although Stephen Douglas, then a member of the Illinois State Supreme Court, declared the writ of extradition void on a technicality, Smith "realized that popular opinion was turning against the Saints after two years of sympathy."
 Not surprisingly, Smith's praise for the Democrat Douglas first provoked opposition to the Mormons in a Whig newspaper, the Warsaw Signal, whose young editor, Thomas C. Sharp, Joseph then unwisely offended.

 Of all Smith's innovations during the years immediately preceding his death, the one that received the most hostile reception was his institution of plural marriage.
 Joseph Smith married at least twenty-eight women.
 In April 1841, Smith secretly wed Louisa Beaman as a plural wife, and during the next two and a half years, he may have married thirty additional women, ten of them already married to other men.
 About a third of Smith's plural wives were teenagers, including two fourteen-year-old girls.
 Smith was "a charismatic, handsome man," and in Remini's words, he "seemed cheerful and gracious" to all.
 Because many husbands and fathers knew about these plural marriages, Smith must have convinced them that "they and their families would benefit spiritually from a close tie to the Prophet."
 Smith told one prospective wife that submitting to plural marriage would "ensure your eternal salvation & exaltation and that of your father's household"; a father who gave his daughter in plural marriage was assured that the marriage would ensure "honor and immortality and eternal life to all your house both old and young."
 Furthermore, once sealed for eternity by priesthood authority, Smith revealed that such couples would continue to procreate in the next life, becoming, in effect, gods.